+After doing some research, I can't seem to quite find an answer to this.
 A friend and I would like to play bridge together online, and would like the two other players to be computer-generated.
 Anyone know of where we can do this?
 The sites that I have looked at seem to be all live players, or else you can play against the computer alone.

 Around 1995 I played a game on the Mac in school that was for educational purposes, supposedly for the purposes of drilling math skills, and had Mozart Symphony no. 40 (1st movement and but I think 3rd as well), Bach BWV 999, and possibly some Paganini as well, as background music.
 Do you know what it was?

 My son, who will be turning 12 this month just told me that he wants a video game design software program for his birthday.
 He is already adept at website coding and has Microsoft's Kodu game design software, but finds Kodu very limiting.
 He is better at Photoshop than most of my colleagues at work and is generally very computer literate.
 His favorite game to play is Minecraft, so I expect that this is an example of the type of game that he would like to be able to create. [more inside]